arh23/strgen-js/README.md

 *[a-z]{4:8} or [a-z]{4-8} or [a-z]{4,8}*

 This will generate a string containing characters a to z with a length of between 4 and 8 characters (inclusive).
 A colon, dash or comma can be used as shown above.

+##### Symbol quantifiers

+The typical symbol regular expression quantifiers (?, \* and +) can be used to generate strings.
+For example:

+*a+* will generate a string made up of between 1 and 10 'a' characters.

+*abc\** can generate strings such as *abccc* or *ab*, etc.

+*[abc]\** can generate *babcbcccbb* or *ccba*, etc.

+The other symbol quantifiers act in the same way as their regular expression counterparts.

+By default, the max number of characters that can be generated is 10, when using \* and +.
+This can be changed by assigning the desired value to *symbol_quantifier_max*.

 #### Sequences